Streaming service Twitch targets HBCUs to increase minority participation in gaming

 Engadget notes that currently, over 200 North American colleges and universities have esports teams or clubs associated with Tespa, the National Association of Collegiate Esports.
 Out of the hundreds represented, only one HBCU is listed – Morehouse College, the historic private, all-male institution in Atlanta, Georgia.

 The report continues to highlight the racial disparities in the gaming community between players and industry professionals.
-Engadget reports that while an estimated 83% of Black teens play video games, 68% of video game creators are white, according to data from the International Game Developers Association.
+Engadget reports that while an estimated 83% of Black teens play video games including bingo for money games, 68% of video game creators are white, according to data from the International Game Developers Association.